atisheksingh/FrontrunningTask/README.md

 5) Transaction with higher gas fees is excuted first and will change the status of the contract to **True**

-6) And first tx gas fee should be less then the second tx.
+6) And first tx gas fee should be less then the second tx, Front running is Done.

+Please review video and screenshot i have attched with code.

 Try running some of the following tasks: